boyahou/boyahou.github.io/_pages/about.md

 - ## Preparing Electrified Transportation:
    Electrification can help to reduce the carbon footprint of aviation.
 The transition away from the jet fuel-powered airplane towards battery-powered electrified aircraft will impose extra charging requirements on airports.
-In order to handle the impending electrification of commercial aviation, we study the interdependency of transportation (airlines) and the energy infrastructure at airports.
+In order to handle the impending electrification of commercial aviation, I study the interdependency of transportation (airlines) and the energy infrastructure at airports.

   - **B. Hou**, S. Bose, L. Marla and K. Haran, “Impact of Aviation Electrification on Airports: Flight Scheduling and Charging”, IEEE Transactions on Intelligent Transportation Systems. [download](../assets/HEA_ITS.pdf)